How to Get Free Furniture Near Me

 You can also get a new slipcover for the couch or chairs.

 One of our friends uses a slipcover over their bar stools/dining room chairs.
-It actually doesn’t even look like a slipcover because the fit is just right.
+It doesn’t look like a slipcover because the fit is just right.

 I love how they’re removable and washable.
 They protect the furniture from cat scratches and kid spills.

 We have a wooden coffee table that had severe scratches.
-We just googled how to fix the issue and ended up rubbing coffee grounds on the scratch.
+We just Googled how to fix the issue and rubbed coffee grounds on the scratch.
 It covered it up nicely!

-Furniture is expensive.
-It’s worthwhile to look for a furnished place especially if you only anticipate living in an area for a short time (e.g. you’re in a contract job or you’re traveling).
+It’s worthwhile to look for a furnished place, especially if you only anticipate living in an area for a short time (e.g., you’re in a contract job or you’re traveling).

-You’ll save time and money on all the costs that come with furnishing a place like the purchase and shipping costs as well as the hassle of trying to resell it afterwards!
+You’ll save time and money on all the costs of furnishing a place, like the purchase and shipping costs and the hassle of reselling it afterward!

-This is something I regret not doing when we moved to a different country for a year.
-We furnished our entire apartment.
-At the end, we couldn’t even sell all of our furniture.
-We had to give a lot of it away including putting a big dining room set on the curb.
+In the end, we couldn’t even sell all of our furniture.
+We had to give much of it away, including putting a big dining room set on the curb.
 What a waste!

-You can consider posting the request on social media or discretely ask family and friends.
+Consider posting the request on social media or discreetly asking family and friends.

-If you know any newlyweds, they might be in the process of combining 2 houses or apartments into 1 and have free furniture to give away.
+If you know any newlyweds, they might be in the process of combining two houses or apartments into one and have free furniture to give away.

 You can use the cash towards furniture and other things you need.